XiNiHa/vilay/packages/docs/src/pages/en/introduction.md

 - ✅ **is deeply integrated with Relay (Render-as-you-fetch support)**
 - ✅ **is easy and convenient to use**

-It is currently being actively developed to be used in production applications, which means that the framework is keep evolving.
+It is currently being actively developed to be used in production applications, which means that the framework keeps evolving.
 While a lot of exciting features will be added over time, expect breaking changes between versions!